pop-team/pop-cpp/README.dev.rst

 * Replacing some old structures by STL equivalents
 * Replacing const char* by std::string when appropriate
 * Replace some handcrafted loops by a STL algorithm
+* use 'make lint' or 'make check' to analyze the code statically and fix the warnings.
+Be still careful of what you do.

 Debugging